 ZL: I do remember enjoying working with Helvetica, Futura and Bodoni in those days, but the Macintosh computer came onto the market the year that I graduated from college.
 So my pre-Macintosh work was very short-lived, at least as far as type is concerned.
 While I do remember doing manual paste-up for many years, during the time that page makeup programs evolved into today’s prepress quality, type design and typesetting were the first tasks for which I used my Macintosh.

 FAQ: How do you get ideas for new typeface designs?

 ZL: Most of my inspiration comes from the particular medium that I’m involved with at the time.
 I search out a problem that needs to be addressed or a unique result that a production method can yield.

 My interest in making type was initiated by my need for legible and visually interesting bitmaps for the early Macintosh computer screen and dot matrix printer.
 After the introduction of high resolution PostScript outline technology, I developed several high resolution designs based upon my earlier bitmaps.
 These include the Modula, Matrix, Narly, Citizen and Triplex designs.
 Recently I have revisited some of these early bitmap ideas with my Base 9 and Base 12 font designs.
-The Base families offer compatible screen and printer fonts to solve today's dual need of low resolution screen display and high resolution printing with an integrated typeface design.
+The Base families offered compatible screen and printer fonts to solve the dual need of early low resolution screen display and high resolution printing with an integrated typeface design.

-More recently, my interest in creating somewhat more traditional text faces was a result of Emigre magazine's increased publishing of in-depth articles, which require fonts appropriate for lengthy text setting.
+After those initial experiments, my interest in creating somewhat more traditional text faces was a result of Emigre magazine’s increased publishing of in-depth articles, which require fonts appropriate for lengthy text setting.
 My Baskerville revival, named Mrs Eaves, presented me with the opportunity to design some fanciful ligatures which help create visual interest and are reminiscent of customized lettering.